Staking-Facilities-GmbH/ReactCosmosDelegationUI/README.md

 * On Website Delegation using Ledger Nano S
 * Customizable Parameters like TxFee, TxMemo or ChainID
 * Redelegation (`cosmos-sdk/MsgWithdrawDelegationReward` and `cosmos-sdk/MsgDelegate` in one transaction)
+* Withdraw Rewards
+* Decide if you want to enable redelegate and/or withdraw tab

 TBD
 ------

 * Clean up Code
-* Add Withdraw Rewards Tab

 # Installation & Setup